Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 ```

 #### Using flags

-Using flags in a method are discouraged (yet not forbidden), think on creating two different methods for each alternative and having an `if-else` at the caller's level instead.
+Using flags in a method is discouraged (yet not forbidden), think on creating two different methods for each alternative and having an `if-else` at the caller's level instead.

 - Do:
 ```python
 def _get_range(from_value: float, to_value: float) -> list[float]: